Jadavpur University: History

-On 25 July 1906, Bengal Technical Institute was founded by Society for the Promotion of Technical Education by at 92, Upper Circular Road.
+On 25 July 1906, Bengal Technical Institute was founded by Society for the Promotion of Technical Education at 92, Upper Circular Road.
 On 7 July 1910, the Society for the Promotion of Technical Education in Bengal was merged with the National Council of Education (NCE).
 The institute became College of Engineering and Technology, Bengal looked after by NCE.
 After Independence, on 24 December 1955, Jadavpur University was officially established by the Government of West Bengal with the concurrence of the Government of India.

 Campuses

 Main campus

 Jadavpur University's main campus is at Jadavpur, spread over 60 acres.
-The campus contains major engineering, arts and science departments.
+The campus contains major engineering, arts, science and interdisciplinary departments.
+The 6 Acres sports complex have Badminton court, Tennis court, Kabaddi court and playground for other organising sports like cricket and football.
+Additionally the university has a six canteens, amenities centre, and guest house, cafeteria, health centre, gymnasium, Pwd centre and other facilities like banks, post office, book shops etc. Although every department/school has its own hall or auditorium, the main campus have 7 auditoriums: Gandhi Bhavan, Triguna Sen Auditorium, K.P.
+Basu Memorial Hall, Vivekananda Hall, Anita Banerjee Memorial Hall and H.L.
+Roy Auditorium.
+The campus also has an Open Air Theatre with a seating capacity of around 3000.